adaltas/node-csv/src/index.coffee.md

       rtrim = @options.trim or @options.rtrim
       chars = @buf + chars
       l = chars.length
+      # MAX_CHAR_READ is the value checked across the field and line buffers so we can avoid the condition
+      # where there is wrong delimiter or rowDelimiters are passed in the option and the data is very huge.
+      # this makes to just pile up whole chars to field/line (based on either wrong delimiter or rowDelimiter)
+      # MAX_CHAR_READ is set to 128000 considering max data read can be 250K.
+      MAX_CHAR_READ = 128000
       rowDelimiterLength = if @options.rowDelimiter then @options.rowDelimiter.length else 0
       i = 0
       # Strip BOM header